 Each different type of vinyl listed above is going to have it’s ideal time and temperature setting, so you need to read the instructions first and follow them, but if you are still having trouble try out the following ideas.

 My Iron On vinyl would melt in different areas – like it would almost turn liquid!
 Most of the transfer would be perfectly good, but then there would just be one small section of the design that would be melted.

 If this occurred while I was using my iron, the problem was twofold:

-- I was using thin parchment paper that did not adequately protect the Cricut iron on transfer.
+I was using thin parchment paper that did not adequately protect the Cricut iron on transfer.
 When I also put a thin dish towel over the transfer, I stopped having this issue.
-I have also got some new Teflon sheets on the way – these are thicker and better than parchment paper.